-1 joining the parade of lineman and get a hero's welcome.
-But when there are no storms or

-2 disasters, people just don't appreciate the importance of power until you can't just flip a switch,

-3 you know?

-4 Q: What kind of education do you need in order to do your job?

-5 A: Well, it depends.

-6 Q: How do you mean?

-7 A: So, if it's a great power company, they don't want just anybody off the street.
-They want

-8 someone with two years of verifiable work experience as a journeyman class 1 or class A level

-9 craft worker, a commercial driver's license, class A or you're smart enough to obtain one within

-10 six months, climbing skills, for obvious reasons, and you have to be able to pass a post-offer

-11 functional capacity evaluation.
-It's also nice for you to have certifications in bucket truck rescue,

-12 pole top rescue, and tower rescue.
-You're also gonna wanna be proficient with live line

-13 maintenance.
+- 1 joining the parade of lineman and get a hero's welcome.
+But when there are no storms or disasters, people just don't appreciate the importance of power until you can't just flip a switch, 2 you know?
+3 4 Q: What kind of education do you need in order to do your job?
+A: Well, it depends.
+5 Q: How do you mean?
+6 7 A: So, if it's a great power company, they don't want just anybody off the street.
+They want 8 someone with two years of verifiable work experience as a journeyman class 1 or class A level 9 craft worker, a commercial driver's license, class A or you're smart enough to obtain one within six months, climbing skills, for obvious reasons, and you have to be able to pass a post-offer 10 functional capacity evaluation.
+It's also nice for you to have certifications in bucket truck rescue, 11 12 pole top rescue, and tower rescue.
+You're also gonna wanna be proficient with live line maintenance.
 Some folks call that gloving and using hot sticks for all voltages.

-14 Q: How do you become a journeyman class 1 or class A level craft worker?

-15 A: Well, you need at least two hundred and forty hours of formal vocational training, plus four

-16 years of experience as an apprentice to get there.
-You also have to take an E-L-E. That's an

-17 Electrician's Licensing Exam.
+13 Q: How do you become a journeyman class 1 or class A level craft worker?
+14 15 A: Well, you need at least two hundred and forty hours of formal vocational training, plus four 16 years of experience as an apprentice to get there.
+You also have to take an E-L-E. That's an Electrician's Licensing Exam.
 Most of my education I got on the line.
-Schooling is just to show

-18 that you can sit still and pay attention to detail --that you actually want the job.
-The actual job is

-19 what teaches you how to do things.

-20 Q: What do you mean by that?

-A: Sometimes what folks write isn't actually the best way to do something.
-It's the on the job training that teaches you how to problem solve, how to be your own person, and how to make

-23 your own decisions.
+Schooling is just to show 17 that you can sit still and pay attention to detail --that you actually want the job.
+The actual job is 18 19 what teaches you how to do things. - 20 Q: What do you mean by that? - A: Sometimes what folks write isn't actually the best way to do something.
+It's the on the job - training that teaches you how to problem solve, how to be your own person, and how to make - 23 your own decisions.
+But I do have all those dang certifications.